ohmitek/ArenaShooter/README.md

 - Shoot the UFOs that spawn in waves before they get you!

-- Celebrate your first step into the Arena Shooter and contribute more

 ## Additional tools to help you get Started with IDGT2022

 * [Unity](https://unity.com/)